Koumbit/puppet-nftables/README.md

 Additionally, the module comes with a basic infrastructure to hook into different places.

+Note: for Debian Stretch, nftables from stretch-backports *must* be used.

 ## nftables config

 The main configuration file loaded by the nftables service